pay-theory/pay-theory-android/OLDREADME.md

 ## Setup

-Add library to your applications dependencies using jitpack.io (https://jitpack.io/)
+Add library to your applications dependencies using jcenter's repository

 ```kotlin